 After being involved in a car accident, you may be wondering what steps need to be taken.
 If you need help, these steps can guide you:

-• Exchange information: At this stage, you have to make sure to collect personal details of the other driver, such as name, phone number, insurance company, and number plate, so that it is easy to handle and manage all details later.
+- Exchange information: At this stage, you have to make sure to collect personal details of the other driver, such as name, phone number, insurance company, and number plate, so that it is easy to handle and manage all details later.

-• Speak to eyewitnesses: If there are any independent eyewitnesses to the entire incident, make sure that you get their details so that they can contact either the police or your insurance company.
+- Speak to eyewitnesses: If there are any independent eyewitnesses to the entire incident, make sure that you get their details so that they can contact either the police or your insurance company.

-After you contact a New Jersey Personal Injury Lawyer, they can get to work on your claim.
+After you contact a New Jersey personal injury lawyer, they can get to work on your claim.
 Car wreck lawyers may review the evidence and documentation and gather necessary information to file a comprehensive insurance claim.

 What Damages Can I Recover After a Car Accident in New Jersey

 After a motor vehicle crash, drivers may pursue several different types of damages.
 Categorically these are referred to as economic damages, non-economic damages, and punitive damages.
+Your car accident attorneys can help you understand each of the following types.

-• Economic Damages
+Economic Damages

-• Property damage: It includes car repair or replacement costs as well as other property damages.
+- Property damage: It includes car repair or replacement costs as well as other property damages.
 These damages are easier to prove because their supporting documents are receipts, bills, and pay stubs.

-• Non-Economic Damages
+Non-Economic Damages

-• Punitive Damages
+Punitive Damages

 Unlike compensatory damages, which aim to reimburse you for losses incurred, punitive damages are awarded to punish the other driver for acting recklessly and dangerously and to set an example for others who might consider doing the same.
 This is rare and done when there are extreme circumstances such as alleged intoxication, street racing, or some form of explicit or intentional harm.